-- Persons aged ≥65 years - Persons of any age with underlying chronic diseases notably diabetes

-- People living with uncontrolled HIV or with other comorbidities - Persons who are morbidly obese (i.e. BMI ≥40) - Pregnant women
+- Persons aged ≥65 years - Persons of any age with underlying chronic diseases, notably diabetes - People living with uncontrolled HIV or with other comorbidities that cause immunosuppression - Persons who are morbidly obese (i.e. BMI ≥40) - Pregnant women

-6. Laboratory Diagnosis
+5. Laboratory Diagnosis